bolorino/Inthedir-2012/README.md

 Description
 ------------------
+**This project is archived.
+Please, take a look at https://github.com/bolorino/inthedir**

 A platform to manage theatre companies, shows, performances and Performing Arts programs, including:

 * A Theatre Market that allows companies to publish offers, and to Arts Managers finding opportunities to hire shows.